openlookeng/hetu-core/hetu-docs/en/connector/Hudi.md

       20210519083634    | GOOG   | 2018-08-31 10:29:00|  3391  |1230.1899| 1230.085
     (2 rows)

-As you can see from the current read optimization query, the latest ts time is 2018-08-31 10:29:00, and we obtain this result by just reading base/columnar files in latest file versions
+As you can see from the current read optimization query, the latest ts time is 2018-08-31 10:29:00, and you obtain this result by just reading base/columnar files in latest file versions

-Refer to [Hudi demo example](https://hudi.apache.org/docs/docker_demo.html), we could generate Hudi COW table（**stock_ticks_mor_rt**), then we could query the Hudi table using the following statement:
+Refer to [Hudi demo example](https://hudi.apache.org/docs/docker_demo.html), you could generate Hudi COW table（**stock_ticks_mor_rt**), then you could query the Hudi table using the following statement:

     # Merge-On-Read Queries:
     select "_hoodie_commit_time", symbol, ts, volume, open, close  from stock_ticks_mor_rt where  symbol = 'GOOG';